gabrielbaltazar/m4d/README.md

 M4D was developed to people like you enjoy the facilities and empowerment of your application.

-* Author: Edgar Borges Pavão
+* Author: Edgar Borges Pavao
 * Email: m4d@edgarpavao.com